German output rise fails to quell fourth-quarter contraction fears

 Germany's DIW economic research institute said on Wednesday it expected domestic demand to drive growth of more than 2 percent in 2014 after expansion of 0.9 percent in 2013.
 It had previously forecast growth of 1.6 percent for next year.

-The solid labor market would in particular boost private consumption, the DIW said.
+The solid labour market would in particular boost private consumption, the DIW said.

 The economy ministry said industrial orders, which jumped by 3.9 percent in October, and a slight improvement in sentiment indicators pointed to a slightly better outlook for production in 2013.

-"After a weak start to the fourth quarter of 2012, industrial production has stabilized for the time being," the ministry said in a statement.
+"After a weak start to the fourth quarter of 2012, industrial production has stabilised for the time being," the ministry said in a statement.

 "However, in the fourth quarter it will probably remain below third quarter levels," the ministry added.